yangxiaofeill/IAG/README.md

 * block files which is the block order and direction of three species.
 P. rhoeas(PR), P. somniferum(PS) and P. setigerum(PT).

-* multi-synteny files which is the block gene content in multi-copies with the homo gene ID and the gene name.
+* multi-synteny files which is the block gene content in multi-copies with the pPG ID and gene name.

 ### outputFiles